rozek/node-red-flow-openai-api/README.md

 ### Importing the Nodes ###

+These flows use the Node-RED extension [node-red-reusable-flows](https://github.com/rozek/node-red-reusable-flows) ("Reusable Flows" which allow multiply needed flows to be defined once and then invoked from multiple places) which should therefore be installed first.

 Finally, open the Flow Editor of your Node-RED server and import the contents of [OpenAI-API-flow.json](./OpenAI-API-flow.json).
 After deploying your changes, you are ready to use the implemented endpoints.

 ## Configuration ##